π³Domain Trees

 G_SalesUsers (from

-), granting access to the file server.A user (alice.smith in
+na.globalcorp.com) is a member of DL_FileAccess (inglobalcorp.com), granting access to the file server.A user (alice.smith in

-) accesses a resource inna.globalcorp.com
+uk.eu.globalcorp.com) accesses a resource inna.globalcorp.comvia transitive trusts.

 Functionality: